 [Editors Note: this article was originally published in January of 2020.
-It has since been updated to include the most relevant information.]
+It is continuously updated to include the most relevant information.]

 About a year ago, I wrote a piece on InvestorPlace.com where I outlined 7 stocks that could double in 2019, and the selections were pretty spot-on.

 Four of the seven stocks that I said could double in 2019, did double at some point in 2019.
 One of them — Roku (NASDAQ:ROKU) — is up nearly five-fold from its 2019 opening price.
 Another one — Advanced Micro Devices (NASDAQ:AMD) — is up nearly three-fold over that same stretch.
 Two of them — Skechers (NYSE:SKX) and Micron (NASDAQ:MU) — are up between 80%-90%.
 Of the remaining three stocks, two — Facebook (NASDAQ:FB) and Spotify (NYSE:SPOT) — have both risen around 60% and 40%, respectively.
 Meanwhile, only one of the seven stocks — Canopy Growth (NYSE:CGC) — had a negative showing in 2019.

 For what it’s worth, an equally weighted portfolio of these 7 stocks that could double, would’ve indeed doubled since early 2019, rising about 115%.